sabrina-babajanova/sabrina-babajanova/README.md

 ### Hi there, I'm Sabrina! 👋
 - 🔭 Front-End Developer React & Vue
-- 🌱 I’m currently learning React
+- 🌱 I’m currently to be a Fullstack-Developer
 - 👯 I’m looking to collaborate on IT companies
 - 📫 How to reach me: [Instagram](https://www.instagram.com/ssabrinadev/), [Telegram](https://t.me/iamsabrinaa)